No. 2 Ohio State Earns 20th-consecutive B1G Title, Sweeps Nebraska in Final Regular Season Match

 Ohio State grabbed the doubles point with a 6-1 victory on court three and a tiebreaker win from Brandon Carpico and Nikita Filin on court one.
 Aidan Kim and Filin earned quick two-set victories on courts two and four, and Bryce Nakashima clinched the Buckeye sweep over the Cornhuskers with a 6-3, 6-2 win on court six.

-On Wednesday, the Buckeyes will enter the Big Ten Tournament in Ojai, California as one of the top seeds.
-The tournament will stretch from Wednesday, April 22 to Saturday, April 25.
+On Thursday, the Buckeyes will enter the Big Ten Tournament in Ojai, California as the No. 2 seed.
+Ohio State will face either No. 10 Nebraska or No. 7 Michigan in the quarterfinals.
+The tournament will stretch from Wednesday to Saturday at Libbey Park in Ojai.

 Doubles